LudovicoRighi/LudovicoRighi/README.md

  ℹ️ **Experience**:
 • Software Development Engineer Intern at Amazon (Sep-Dec 2022)
 • Software Engineer Intern at Optiver (Jul-Aug 2022)
-• Master of Science student in Computer Science and Engineering at Politecnico di Milano

 Feel free to contact me:
 📞 (+39) 3397557977